nickyiliwang0000/h/css/navigations.md

 Okay, looking okay so far.
 Let's get the hover part working.
 The first thing we need to do is hide the submenus by default.

+Your first instinct may be to hide the sub-menu by using `display: none`.

 ```css
 .sub-menu {
   background: peachpuff;